Adaptive Conditional Forest Sampling for Spectral Risk Optimisation under Decision-Dependent Uncertainty: Results and Discussion

 \subsection{Mechanisms and Penalty-Weight Sensitivity}

-The DGP1 results illustrate a penalty-weight pattern that was already visible in the single-DGP analysis: ACFS's advantage over GP-BO in central tendency is small on DGP1 and slightly reverses direction across $\lambda$ without reaching statistical significance in any configuration.
-The most robust distinction is in dispersion, where ACFS's SD advantage ($1.84$--$1.90\times$) is preserved across all three settings.
+The DGP1 results illustrate a consistent penalty-weight pattern: ACFS's advantage over GP-BO in central tendency is small and slightly reverses direction across $\lambda$ without reaching statistical significance in any configuration.
+The most robust distinction is in dispersion, where ACFS's SD advantage ($1.86$--$2.53\times$) is preserved across all three settings.
 This suggests that the two-stage oracle reranking and antithetic variance reduction primarily operate by truncating the upper tail of the replication-level loss distribution rather than by achieving uniformly better median performance.

 On DGP2, the mechanism through which ACFS outperforms is different: it captures the right-skewed conditional distribution more accurately at query points that are far from the training LHC design, where GP-BO's global stationarity assumption leads to systematic underestimation of tail costs and hence misidentification of the optimal allocation.
-The GP-BO advantage visible on DGP1 at moderate $\lambda$ therefore cannot be attributed to a general superiority of Bayesian optimisation, but to the specific matching between GP smoothness assumptions and the Student-$t$ copula's relatively symmetric marginal structure.
+The GP-BO advantage visible on DGP1 at moderate $\lambda$ therefore cannot be attributed to a general superiority of Bayesian optimisation, but to the specific matching between GP smoothness assumptions and DGP1's symmetric Gaussian dependence with comparatively mild marginal skewness.